ProfAvenarius/DogImageGallery/README.md

+A class project in Front End Dev that makes use of an API.
+In this instance a gallery to display images from the dog api.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.